-Mason City is a ridiculously creative town in Iowa.
+Mason City is a ridiculously creative town in North Iowa.
 From music, to architecture, to puppetry to ‘street’ art, it has it all!
 It has some pretty big famous connections too!
-In this guide I share some of the cool things to do in Mason City!
+In this guide I share 11 fun things to do in Mason City Iowa!

-Disclosure: Thanks to Visit Mason City for hosting my stay.
+Disclosure: Thanks to Visit Mason City for hosting my stay (complimentary stay, food and attraction entrance).
 As always opinions are 100% my own.

 Things To Do In Mason City, Iowa